VarunArya17/Netflix-Clone/README.md

 # Netflix-Clone
 This is a clone of the homepage of Netflix.
-This project is p
+This is purely created as a personal project.